fantasy11coin/hostmasternode/doc/benchmarking.md

 Benchmarking
 ============

-Hostmasternode Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Fantasy11 Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

-After compiling Hostmasternode Core, the benchmarks can be run with:
+After compiling Fantasy11 Core, the benchmarks can be run with:
-`src/bench/bench_hostmasternode`
+`src/bench/bench_fantasy11`

 The output will look similar to:
 ```